Jakob37/Jakob37.github.io/projectideas.md

 # TO-DO next

 * Write a post clarifying for myself how I would like to use this project and how I would like to work with it
+* Release From Earth to Earth online (Kongregate, Steam?)

 # Ongoing projects